Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/1 - Progressive Enhancement and CSS.md

 ### 2003: Graceful degredation

-- Designer don't test more than a version back
+- Designer don’t test more than a version back
 - Expensive to retrofit to new alternate devices
 - Does not address different needs of different audiences